Why Color Accuracy Directly Affects Retail Revenue

 - Apparel colors appear different in-store versus at home

 High CRI lighting reduces visual ambiguity, helping customers and staff correctly identify product quality and color variants.
+When combined with consistent CCT selection across zones, it also reduces “mixed lighting” problems that distort color perception from aisle to aisle.

 Conversion Rate and Return Data: CRI 80 vs. CRI 90